ropensci/roweb3/content/blog/2025-06-05-mentors-2025/index.en.md

 Previously I worked in industry developing data solutions for different companies in Latin America and the United States.
 My experience includes model development, process automation, API creation, and application development and implementation.

-My entry into the world of R and programming was possible thanks to people who were willing to teach me, so participating in this Program is a way to give back and contribute to the community.
+My entry into the world of R and programming was possible thanks to people who were willing to teach me, so participating in this program is a way to give back and contribute to the community.

 ## What's next